LaminoidStudio/Tape/README.md

 ![Laminoid Tape instruction set](instructions.png)

 The color field indicates the LED brightness used when displaying the instruction on our business card.

+## Tape values
+The tape consists of a configurable length of 8-bit integers that are by default unsigned, however a signed mode is available.
+All instructions respect the signedness and behave correctly (divide performs sign extension and conditionals check for negative numbers).

 ## Enhanced Brainfuck
 The enhanced version of Brainfuck available with Tape adds three levels of unmatched jumps through the three sets of parantheses `[]{}()`.